Grace-od/Apocalypse-Food-Prep-Data-Modeling-DAX-Insights/README.md

 2. Ensure you have the latest version of [Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed.
 3. Open the `.pbix` file to view the data model and interactive insights.

-*Developed as part of the Week 8 Data Analytics Curriculum.*